Entropy bounds and field equations: Abstract

-For general metric theories of gravity, we contrast the approach which describes-derives the field equations of gravity as a thermodynamic identity with the one which looks at them from entropy bounds.
-The comparison is made through consideration of the matter entropy flux across (Rindler) horizons, studied making use of the notion of limiting thermodynamic scale $l^*$ of matter, introduced previously in the context of entropy bounds.
+For general metric theories of gravity, we compare the approach that describes-derives the field equations of gravity as a thermodynamic identity with the one which looks at them from entropy bounds.
+The comparison is made through the consideration of the matter entropy flux across (Rindler) horizons, studied by making use of the notion of a limiting thermodynamic scale $l^*$ of matter, previously introduced in the context of entropy bounds.

-In doing this: i) a bound to the entropy of any lump of matter with assigned energy-momentum tensor $T_{ab}$ is considered, in terms of a quantity which is irrespective of the theory of gravity we are in; this quantity is the variation of Clausius entropy of a suitable horizon when the element of matter crosses it; ii) making use of the equations of motion of the theory, the same quantity is then expressed as variation of Wald's entropy of that horizon (and this leads to a generalized form of the generalized covariant entropy bound, extending to general diff-invariant theories of gravity); iii) a notion of $l^*$ for horizons, and an expression for it, is given.
+In doing this: i) a bound for the entropy of any lump of matter with a given energy-momentum tensor $T_{ab}$ is considered, in terms of a quantity which is independent of the theory of gravity we use; this quantity is the variation of the Clausius entropy of a suitable horizon when the element of matter crosses it; ii) by making use of the equations of motion of the theory, the same quantity is then expressed as the variation of Wald's entropy of that horizon (and this leads to a generalized form of the generalized covariant entropy bound, applicable to general diffeomorphism-invariant theories of gravity); iii) a notion of $l^*$ for horizons, and an expression for it, is given.

 $ $